cmilagan/COMP3331-Notes/all.md

 - Cut through switch can reduce delays.
 - Each packet travels independently (lookups happen independently regardless of the previous packet).
 - No link resources are reserved, packet switching leverages statistical multiplexing.
+- allows more useres to use the network
+- probability that the number of active users > 10 = 0.0004 (in a network of 35 users approx ~ calc using binomial)
+- resources are allocated on demand
+#### Binomial Probability Distribution
+- Fixed number of observations (trails), n
+- Binary random variable
+- Constant probability for each observation

 #### Peek ahead: Two key network-core functions
+- What a router does
 Forwarding:
 - local action: move arriving packets from router's input link to appropiate router output link
 Routing: